DataIntellectTech/kdb-chronicle-queue/README.md

 ### 3. Read message data ( -> chronicle obj)

-Marshall each quote message that is read by the tailer into a specific POJO representing the chronicle queue quote message.
+Marshall each message that is read by the tailer into a ChronicleMessage specific POJO that extends the Chronicle SelfDescribingMarshallable class to represent the chronicle queue message.
 This will be achieved using a simple Builder component to create an instance of the "Chronicle Quote Message" POJO for each message received.

 ### 4. Do mapping (chronicle obj -> kdb obj)